Twitch Achievements – 4 Basic Achievements to Get You Started

 What Are Twitch Achievements

-Twitch Achievements and Stream Summary are tools that are mainly used for a better understanding of what kind of content resonates best with your audience and how it performs, and also for tracking the path to becoming a Twitch Affiliate, and then Partner.
+Twitch Achievements and Stream Summary are tools designed to enhance your understanding of the content that resonates most with your audience and its performance.
+They also assist in tracking your progress toward becoming a Twitch Affiliate and, ultimately, a Partner.

-When it comes to Twitch Achievements specifically, they are designed to track the progress of your channel, help you set goals for your streams, and also have some transparency on your Affiliate and Partner journey.
+Twitch Achievements are specifically designed to monitor your channel’s progress, help you set goals for your streams, and offer transparency about your Affiliate and Partner journey.

-With this, it is much easier for you as a streamer to plan your next step, and be realistic with the goals you make for your future content.
+This simplifies the process for you as a streamer, allowing you to plan your next steps and establish realistic goals for your future content.

 Basic Achievements on Twitch

-There are four paths to Achievements, and each one represents a milestone in your Twitch career.
+There are four paths to Achievements, each representing a milestone in your Twitch career.

-The first one, called It Begins, is made for those who have just started streaming, and contains steps you need to make in order to get a good start for your Twitch channel.
+The first one, titled It Begins, is intended for individuals who are new to streaming and includes essential steps to help you build a strong foundation for your Twitch channel.

-The second one is called Build a Community and it’s there to track your viewer activity, and follower count.
+The second one is called Build a Community, and it is intended to monitor your viewer activity and follower count.

-The third one is called Path to Affiliate and it’s designed to track your progress and help you reach Affiliate.
+The third option is called Path to Affiliate, and it is intended to track your progress and help you achieve Affiliate status.

-And the final achievement on the Achievements page is called Path to Partner and it’s used for tracking your progress to reaching the Partner status on Twitch.
+The last achievement on the Achievements page is titled Path to Partner, which tracks your progress toward attaining Partner status on Twitch.

-As you probably know, Affiliate and Partner status are what you need in order to be eligible to earn money from your streams, so the ability to track where you’re at is very useful to get an idea about what you need to do.
+As you may know, Affiliate and Partner status are necessary to earn money from your streams.
+Therefore, tracking your progress is essential for understanding what you need to do.

-These achievements are located in the Achievements Page on your dashboard, and here’s how you access that page:
+You can find these achievements on the Achievements Page in your dashboard.
+Here’s how to access that page:

-When that final page opens, all the achievements will be listed, and the one you have in progress will be shown.
+When the final page opens, all achievements will be listed, and the one you are currently pursuing will be highlighted.

-The ones that you’ve already completed will be labeled as completed.
+The tasks you have completed will be marked as completed.

 1. It Begins